Manningham calendar of events

 On the 1st Saturday of every month except January.

-Second Wednesday of every month except for January.
+Second Wednesday of every month except for January and December.
 Everyone welcome.
 Parking is available at the rear off Leeds Street.

 2023 speakers and topics